oasis-board-process-committee/OBCPs/under-development/OBCP-using-markdown.md

 ### Abstract:

-This document contains information about the Markdown markup language and how it can be used for work products at OASIS.
+This document contains information about the [Markdown] markup language and how it can be used for work products at [OASIS].

 ### Notices: